Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 A Panda walks into a cafe.
 He orders a sandwich, eats it, then draws a gun and fires two shots into the air.
 "Why?" asks the confused waiter, as the panda makes toward the exit.
 The panda produces a badly punctuated wildlife annual and tosses it over his shoulder.
 "I'm a Panda," he says, at the door.
 "Look it up."
 The waiter turns to the relevant entry, and, sure enough, finds an explanation.
 Panda.
 Large black and white bear-like mammal, native to China.
 Eats, shoots and leaves.

 One of the most recognizable bears in the world, Pandas take a leisurely approach to everything, an adaptation to their evolution in the bamboo forests of Central China.
-Because bamboo has relatively little nutritional value, a panda needs to consume about 40 lbs each day to survive.
-Pandas tend to live solitarily in order to ensure an adequate food supply and typically may only have one cub during their once a year breeding season.
+Because bamboo has relatively little nutritional value, a panda needs to consume about 40 lbs each day to survive!
+Because of this, pandas tend to live solitarily in order to ensure an adequate food supply and typically may only have one cub during their once a year breeding season.
 This tartan was created to celebrate the arrival of a breeding pair of pandas at Edinburgh Zoo in 2011, gifted to the zoo from China.
-Represented in the colours of the design are the blacks, whites, and greys representing the gradation of the panda's fur, red to represent China's gift, and green for their favourite food! 🐼
+Represented in the colours of the design are the blacks, whites, and greys representing the gradation of the panda's fur, red to represent China's gift, and green for their favourite food - bamboo shoots and leaves! 🐼

 This tartan was created to celebrate the arrival of a breeding pair of pandas at the Edinburgh Zoo in 2011.